makerdao/community/governance/polls/Adjust the Dust Parameter - November 29, 2021.md

 ---
-title: Increase the Dust Parameter - November 29, 2021
+title: Increase the Dust Parameter for Most Vault Types - November 29, 2021
 summary: Signal your support or opposition to Increase the Dust Parameter from 10,000 DAI to 15,000 DAI for all vault-types excluding ETH-B and ETH-C.
 discussion_link: https://forum.makerdao.com/t/signal-request-adjusting-dust-parameter-2021-4/11598
 vote_type: Plurality Voting
 categories:
    - Risk Variable
-   - Technical
 options:
    0: Abstain
    1: Yes